fgonzalezd92/oct-java-quarkus-2023/notes.md

 * filter, map, reduce, max, min, collect
 * Optional type; Optional type is a like a box that holds data; You need to check if it contains the data and **get()** the value

+## Day 09

+* **java.util.concurrent** is the package that contains classes dealing with concurrency
+* Thread class and pass implementation of Runnable interface
+* **ExecutorService** to create thread pools.
+Submit your task to the thread pool.
+* Number of threads = number of cores/(1 - BlockingFactor)
+* Blocking factor is between 0 to 1 depending on whether the task is CPU intensive or IO intensive
+* Fixed thread pool, Cached thread pool, ForkJoinPool